jvaleskadevs/inheritas/README.md

 The Inheritas Service was developed by J.Valeska as a Final Project in the Web3 Degree at Alchemy University.
 Class 2022-2023.

 This project is under continous development.
-The current version is almost ready for production but some small changes and improvements would be needed.
+The current version is almost ready for production but some small changes and improvements could be implemented.

 ## Live Project